-Allen retired in 2008 with 72,381 passing yards; however, Montreal Alouettes quarterback Anthony Calvillo would surpass him three years later, on Oct.
+Allen retired in 2008 with 72,381 passing yards; however, Montreal Alouettes quarterback Anthony Calvillo surpassed him three years later, on Oct.
 10, 2011.

-In 2012, the Royal Canadian Mint issued an eight-coin set to commemorate the 100th Grey Cup, which took place that year (the Toronto Argonauts beat the Calgary Stampeders 35-22).
-As part of the set, each team – the Lions, Stampeders, Argonauts, Blue Bombers, Alouettes, Eskimos, Tiger-Cats and Roughriders – was commemorated on a 25-cent coin that was issued alongside a pair of stamps.
+As part of the set, each team (the Lions, Stampeders, Argonauts, Blue Bombers, Alouettes, Eskimos, Tiger-Cats and Roughriders) was commemorated on a 25-cent coin that was issued alongside a pair of stamps.

 With a weight of 12.61 grams, the cupro-nickel coins have a 35-millimetre diameter and feature the effigy of Queen Elizabeth II on the obverse.
 Filip Mroz, of Bensimon Byrne, designed the reverse.